Tuba, Benguet: Geography

+Tuba is situated 12.64 km from the provincial capital La Trinidad, and 254.20 km from the country's capital city of Manila.

 Topography

 Tuba's topography is generally characterized by irregular rugged terrain and steep slopes with several mountain peaks rising from the table land itself.
 Mount Santo Tomas, the highest peak in the municipality soars to 2,252 m above sea level.

 Four major rivers/streams and 49 tributary/minor rivers and creeks intersect the landform and serve as the drains of the municipality.

 Barangays

 Tuba is politically subdivided into 13 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.

 Climate

 Tuba has 2 pronounced seasons - wet and dry.
 The dry season starts in November and lasts until April while the wet season lasts from May to October.

 Demographics

 In the 2020 census, Tuba had a population of 48,312.
 The population density was sigfig 48,312/295.97.

 Economy

-Mining is a major contributor to the economy of Tuba.
+Mining is a major part of the economy of Tuba.
 The town's mining industry began upon the discovery of gold in the province of Benguet during the early 1930s.
 Since 1958, Philex Mining Corporation, the largest gold and copper producer in the Philippines, has been operating the first underground block cave mine in the Far East at Padcal in Barangay Camp 3.

+Tailings from the copper and gold mines have wreaked havoc on the local environment: the Bued River, which runs through Tuba, is heavily silted and requires frequent dredging.

 A few abandoned mining sites such as those of Benguet Exploration Mine and Black Mountain, Inc. have been left unattended for years, which pose a threat to the local population and the environment.

 The presence of waterfalls, hot springs and natural caves in the municipality boosts tourism.

 Mount Cabuyao and Mount Santo Tomas, the highest mountain in the town, are frequently visited by mountaineers.

+DMCI Homes Leisure Residences is building a P6 billion "Moncello Crest", a new condo hotel mountain resort project with initial 522 units in its 'Blanca' offered, in Tuba in Benguet.